Why Did Rock Music Decline and Can It Make a Comeback?

 Simplistic Arguments for the Decline of Rock

-I found a forum that asked the question of why rock is in decline.
-These are samples of some responses.
+These are samples of responses from a forum that asked the question of why rock music is in decline.

 Except image has always been important in music.
 Rock legends like The Beatles and Elvis Presley were very well packaged.
 Bands from decades ago like The Osmonds and The Monkees were as much video characters as musicians.
 The music industry has always been about making money and finding the next big star.
 Some people like to blame MTV and the rise of the music video.
 But rock survived well into the late nineties, more than a decade after MTV's arrival.